Youth Tour Gives Students a Close-up View of the Nation's Capital

 If you are a high school student, contact your local Electric Membership Cooperative for

 eligibility requirements.
-If you are a 4-H or FFA participant, you can
+If you are a 4-H participant, you can

 also apply for the youth tour trip through the statewide contest.
 Contact

-your 4-H Agent or your FFA Advisor for the application forms.
+your 4-H Agent for the application forms.
 You do

 not need to be a member of an electric cooperative to apply through the